codenlighten/bitcoin-decentral/COMMUNITY.md

 ### Code of Conduct

 1. **Be Respectful:** Treat all community members with respect and courtesy
-2. **Stay On Topic:** Keep discussions relevant to Bitcoin Decentral
+2. **Stay On Topic:** Keep discussions relevant to BitcoinDecentral Decentral
 3. **No Spam:** Avoid repetitive posts, excessive promotion, or off-topic content
 4. **Constructive Criticism:** Provide helpful feedback and suggestions
 5. **No Personal Attacks:** Focus on ideas, not individuals